-Trading securities are securities that have been purchased by a company for the purposes of realizing a short-term profit.
+Trading securities are securities purchased by a company for the purpose of realizing a short-term profit.
 Companies do not intend to hold such securities for a long period of time; thus, they will only invest if they believe they have a good chance of being compensated for the risk they are taking.
 A company may choose to speculate on various debt or equity securities if it identifies an undervalued security and wants to capitalize upon the opportunity.

-Trading securities purchased by companies are usually securities that are issued within the company’s industry since they are securities that industry-leading organizations make the most insight about.
+Trading securities purchased by companies are usually securities that are issued within the company’s industry, since these are the securities that industry-leading organizations have the most insight about.
 Any industry trends or impending news announcements can also influence companies to purchase trading securities.

 How are trading securities shown on the balance sheet?

 In practice, such journal entries would be completed at the end of the current accounting period that the company is in.
-In the above example, we assumed that the company’s fiscal year was the same as the calendar year (i.e beginning on January 1 and ending on December 31).
-However, this may not always be the case since companies may opt to follow an accounting year different from the calendar year for a number of reasons, such as seasonality of the business or tax advantages.
+In the above example, we assumed that the company’s fiscal year was the same as the calendar year (i.e., beginning on January 1 and ending on December 31).
+However, it may not always be the case, since companies may opt to follow an accounting year different from the calendar year for any number of reasons, such as seasonality of the business or tax advantages.

 How are trading securities shown on the income statement?